GSA-TTS/identity-dev-docs/_pages/security-events.md

 ### Auto-discovery

 Login.gov provides a JSON endpoint for OpenID Connect auto-discovery at `/.well-known/risc-configuration`.
-In our agency integration environment, this is available at <https://idp.int.identitysandbox.gov/.well-known/risc-configuration>
+In our agency integration environment, this is available at <https://idp.int.identitysandbox.gov/.well-known/risc-configuration>.
+In production, the URL is <https://secure.login.gov/.well-known/risc-configuration>.

 ### Supported Incoming Events